chung-en/INP-Lab08/README.md

 ```
 ./udpcli ./send <total-number-of-files> 127.0.0.1 <port>
 ```
-After terminate of program, you can check the transmitted file in directory `recv` Don't forget remove all files in recv before next test :)
+You can check the transmitted file in directory `recv` after the above run successfully.
+Don't forget remove all files in recv before next test :)